Last Updated on November 25, 2020

 Savvy backpacking food-management starts and ends with numbers.
 Calories, to be more specific.

 The ultimate goal is to consume the perfect amount of food as you hike and camp at correctly timed moments throughout the day.
-You need to have the energy and focus on dealing with the common threats on the trail.
-Lightning.
-Rain.
-Mud.
-Injuries.
-Rockslides.
-Bears.

 Here’s some basic backpacking food math: